jmsbutcher/acronym-extractor/README.md

 - Due to the difficulty in translating from the PDF format, some acronyms will not come out properly.
 - The way the program finds the acronyms' definitions means that it may not capture the full first word, especially if the definitions do not use capital letters.
 You may need to refer to the paper itself to get the exact definitions.

+#### Future work:

+- I plan to implement computer vision in the next version of this app.
+The program will scan the document as an image, thus avoiding the problems mentioned above.

 <br>
 <br>